Types of Home Insurance Plans

 Vehicles damaging the building

 HO-2 is much more commonly available than HO-1.
 It usually adds in coverage for falling objects and water damage from events in the home itself, for example from burst pipes or washing machines.
 (Note that this doesn’t cover flooding from outside.)
 HO-2 also extends the coverage to personal property.
 HO-2 also covers the following:

 (When getting an HO-4 policy, check whether it covers accidental damage by the renter to the building or to the landlord’s property.
 Check also whether it covers liability for damage and injury to visitors.)

 HO-6 is for condo owners and co-op tenants.
-In effect it’s an enhanced HO-4 renter policy that also covers damage to the walls, floors and ceilings.
+In effect, it’s an enhanced HO-4 renter policy that also covers damage to the walls, floors, and ceilings.
 While an HO-6 policy is usually a very sensible purchase, always check how it will work alongside your condo association or co-op association’s own coverage.

 HO-7 covers mobile/manufactured homes.
-Generally it works in the same way as an HO-3 policy, meaning “all perils” coverage for the structure and “named perils” coverage for personal property.
+Generally, it works in the same way as an HO-3 policy, meaning “all perils” coverage for the structure and “named perils” coverage for personal property.

-Usually an HO-7 policy only covers the mobile home when it’s stationary, not when it’s being transported.
+Usually, an HO-7 policy only covers the mobile home when it’s stationary, not when it’s being transported.

 HO-8 covers older homes.
-Usually they’ll be at least 40 years old and will have some components such as electrics or plumbing that don’t meet modern standards and thus make the home ineligible for standard homeowner insurance.
+Usually, they’ll be at least 40 years old and will have some components such as electrics or plumbing that don’t meet modern standards and thus make the home ineligible for standard homeowner insurance.

-A HO-8 policy works on a “named peril” basis.
+An HO-8 policy works on a “named peril” basis.
 One big difference is that if the home is destroyed, the policy pays out only the actual value of the house (taking into account depreciation) rather than the cost to completely rebuild and replace it.

 Texas has an extra set of standard policies.